Contents

 Open file dialog

-You can add additional songs to the file queue while the song is being processed by repeating the above steps.
+You can add additional songs to the file queue while the song is being processed by opening extra files.
 If you add songs one at a time, the open file dialog will pop up and you can adjust the settings.
 If you add multiple files at once, they will be transcribed using the default settings and saved to the "Default Save Folder" listed in File > Preferences.
 To cancel a song, click the red X next to it.

 It can take several minutes to process one song.
 To reduce the wait time, process the song in parts (such as 0 to 30 seconds, then 30 to 60, etc.) or use a computer with more processor cores.
 If you have a CUDA capable NVIDIA GPU finding notes will be very fast.
 The 'About' dialog will show whether CUDA is available.